 The frequency and methods of assessing students’ achievements differ according to the field of study.
 In some cases, a system of partial examinations taken after each semester has been introduced, in other cases one comprehensive examination after each completed part of studies is prescribed, mostly at the end of a certain module.
 Study outcomes at higher education institutions are assessed mainly by a system of credits or points.
 The credit system (European Credit Transfer System) has been encouraged since it allows completed parts of studies to be recognised, thus contributing to transferability within the system.

-Higher education institutions form the highest level of Czech education.
-They offer accredited degree programmes at three levels: Bachelor´s, Master´s, and Doctoral, as well as lifelong learning courses.
+Higher education institutions offer accredited degree programmes at three levels: Bachelor´s, Master´s, and Doctoral, as well as lifelong learning courses.
 Higher education institutions can be either university or non-university types.
 Traditional university-type institutions may offer all types of degree programmes while non-university institutions are characterised by providing mainly Bachelor´s degree programmes.
-The documents confirming the completion of studies and right to the appropriate academic title are a higher education diploma and a supplement to the diploma.
+The documents confirming the completion of studies and the right to the appropriate academic title are the higher education diploma and the supplement to the diploma.